Website Image Skip to Content

 When it comes to a meniscus tear from a construction accident in New York, you will likely have a claim against a defendant for not properly cleaning up his or her workplace.
 When a defendant fails to keep a clean and orderly work environment, that can be a violation of the Labor Law and the applicable regulations, resulting in liability against the defendant.
 This common occurs with framers or stonemasons who may be slow to clean up their work, sometimes causing falls, slips, or trips which could injury a workers’ meniscus.

-If You Have a Meniscus Tear From a Construction Accident in New York, You Have to Call the O’Connor Law Firm
+If You Have a Meniscus Tear From a Construction Accident in New York, You Have to Call O’Connor Injury Law

 A meniscus tear can spell disaster for a construction worker.
 Even if it is properly repaired, a worker may still have pain, range of motion restrictions, and may even lose strength.
 Victims may be forced to not work in construction anymore because it may cause instability and injury.
 Workers may also be forced to stop working early because of arthritis in the knee due to the trauma and damage, which also could be a factor in future damages.